Loyola University Chicago: History

-Loyola ranks among the top 104 universities in the nation, and is currently undergoing over $800 million in capital construction projects.
 In 2015, the university established Arrupe College, a uniquely structured two-year college designed to give low-income students access to a Loyola education.

 On May 23, 2016, Loyola named Jo Ann Rooney its 24th president.
-She is the school's first female president.
+She was the school's first female president.
+She served until the end of September 2022 when Mark Reed succeeded her.

 Campuses

 Lake Shore Campus

 Loyola's flagship Lake Shore Campus is on the shores of Lake Michigan in the Rogers Park and Edgewater neighborhoods on Chicago's north side, about seven and a half miles north of the Loop.
 Founded in 1912, it is the school's primary residential campus and the home of the College of Arts and Sciences and a variety of graduate programs.
 With over 40 buildings, the campus offers green space and lakeshore access, as well as several landmarks:

 The Madonna della Strada Chapel, an Art Deco masterpiece completed in 1939, is the center of Loyola's religious life.
 The Mundelein Center, a 200-foot tall Art Deco skyscraper completed in 1930, is the home of Loyola's fine and performing arts programs and a National Historical Landmark.
 The Joseph J. Gentile Arena, which holds 5,500 for basketball, volleyball, and campus events, was recently expanded to include the Norville Center, a student-athlete academic center and home of Rambler athletics.
 One of the largest events held annually in Gentile Arena is Colossus, which features a musical artist and comedian.
 Artists, including Jason Derulo and John Mulaney, have performed for Colossus.
 The Halas Recreation Center was remodeled and incorporated into the sprawling new Damen Student Center, the heart of campus social life.

 The E.M.
 Cudahy Memorial Library contains over 900,000 volumes and 3,600 periodical subscriptions, and in 2008, was expanded to include the Information Commons, an academic and social space with glass curtain walls that offer unparalleled views of the lake and campus.
 Science education and research takes place in the Quinlan Life Sciences building and the Institute of Environmental Sustainability, a multipurpose complex that includes academic space, a residence hall, a greenhouse, and the largest geothermal energy facility in Chicago.

-The Lake Shore Campus is connected to the Chicago "L" via the Loyola station on the CTA Red Line.
-Red Line trains pass north-bound to the Howard terminus and south-bound to the Loop and South Side.
-Purple Line trains pass by the Loyola CTA station, but do not stop.

 Sustainability

 Loyola's various environmental efforts have reduced university energy use by 33% since 1998.
 Loyola has three LEED Silver certified buildings and four LEED Gold certified buildings, with all future construction to be LEED certified as well.
 Loyola has more green roofs than any college in the Midwest, which includes both new and renovated buildings.
-In 2014, Loyola placed 4th nationally (and 1st in Illinois) in the Sierra Club's ranking of America's Greenest Colleges.